Fabrisdev/mita-bot/README.md

     ```
 4. Make sure to have added the `DATABASE_URL` environment variable
 5. Populate the database by running `bun run db:populate`
+6. Generate the types with `bun run db:generate`

 For more scripts, you can check out the `package.json` file.